wordslab-org/wordslab-notebooks/README.md

 # wordslab-notebooks

-Simple procedures and scripts to initialize a Jupyterlab workspace with GPU access for AI workloads
+The simplest way to set up a GPU-accelerated workspace on your local PC to develop and test AI applications.

+What you need
+- a computer with a x64 processor (Intel or AMD) and at least 8 GB of RAM
+- a disk with at least 20 GB space free (50 GB recommended)
+- a Nvidia GPU if you want to train and use powerful deep learning models (RTX 3060 or higher recommended)
+- Windows 10 or 11 (up to date with the latest updates) or Ubuntu Linux 22.04 or 24.04
+- Windows only: administrator privileges to install the Windows Subsystem for Linux on your machine if it is not already available

+What you will get
+- a fully featured AI development environment based on Jupyterlab notebooks and popular tools and extensions
+- a consistent installation of all the GPU-accelerated libraries you need to start your projects right away (see list below)
+- scripts and tutorials to guide you through the whole development lifecycle (with Github and Huggingface)
+- all that with a one click install contained in a single directory on your machine

-## Windows machine
+## Windows installation instructions

-### Download wordslab-notebooks scripts

-1. Choose the parent directory where you want to install wordslab-notebooks on your Windows machine.
+### 1. Choose the parent directory where you want to install wordslab-notebooks

 For example if you choose the parent directory: C:\\wordslab, all files (software, your data, later downloads) will be stored inside: C:\\wordslab\\**wordslab-notebooks**.